Skip to the main content

 Educational Requirements

-Some post-secondary schools offer 2-year interior design diploma programs which are not accredited by the Council for Interior Design Accreditation (CIDA).
-Graduates of these programs are not eligible for professional registration without further education and a longer period of work experience.
-Visit the CIDA website for a list of accredited programs in Canada.
+Some post-secondary schools offer 2-year interior design diploma programs.
+Graduates of these programs will need further education and a longer period of work experience to qualify for professional registration.

 Related Education